-Chang et al. (2009) develop a flexible web-based simulation game called SIMPLE (Simulations of Production and Logistics Environment), which can be adapted to various teaching stages and decisionscience courses such as production management, inventory control, and horizontal cooperation in a supply chain.
-The purpose of this environment was to increase the effectiveness of the teaching, specifically in relation to emerging production paradigms.
-Vlachopoulos and Makri (2017) later support this purpose and show that simulations actually have a very positive impact on the learning goals of courses offered by higher education institutions.
+Chang et al. (2009) develop a flexible web-based simulation game called SIMPLE (Simulations of Production and Logistics Environment), which can be adapted to various teaching stages and decision-science courses such as production management, inventory control, and horizontal cooperation in a supply chain.
+The purpose of this environment was to increase the effectiveness of the teaching, specifically in relation to simulations actually have a very positive impact on the learning goals of courses offered by higher education institutions.
 Recently, Lohmann et al. (2019) show that online business simulations provide an authentic team-based learning environment.
 Tobail et al. (2011) discuss the importance of web-based simulation technologies as an educational tool in teaching a supply chain management course.
 The authors develop an interactive web-based supply chain management game that students at different locations can play with and share their experiences.
 Authors believe that web-based capabilities encourage collaboration and group work among students.
-Beckem and Watkins (2012) provide empirical evidence of the benefits associated with employing a "digital-media simulation" to immerse students in highly-realistic settings with interactive video characters.
+Beckem & Watkins (2012) provide empirical evidence of the benefits associated with 180 employing a 'digital-media simulation' to immerse students in highly-realistic settings with interactive video emerging production paradigms.
+Vlachopoulos & Makri (2017) later support this purpose and show that characters.
 Their results show the ability of simulations to both increase students' engagement and promote deeper learning.
-Snider and Balakrishnan (2013) discuss the usage of web-based simulations to facilitate experiential learning of operations management concepts.
+Snider & Balakrishnan (2013) discuss the usage of web-based simulations to facilitate experiential learning of operations management concepts.
 The authors also provide recommendations on how to use simulation software.
-These recommendations are based on their long-term experience employing simulation in education.
+These recommendations are based on their long-term experience employing sim-185 ulation in education.
 They include evidence that the majority of students desired more experiential learning opportunities.
 The study also shows that the benefit of simulation on students' learning experience might vary depending on the type of course, i.e., undergraduate or graduate.
 Lovelace et al. (2016) explore the utility of web-based simulations and find they are an effective way to develop critical thinking skills.
-In order to do so, the authors test two longer strategy-focused simulations and one shorter leadership-and-teamwork-focused one.
-Also, simulationbased training has been identified as a significant learning experience, as discussed in Campos et al. (2020), where the authors provide a comprehensive review of simulation-based education in both online and face-to-face formats, also referring to several other relevant studies in this area.
+In order to do so, the authors test two longer strategy-focused simulations and one shorter leadership-and-teamwork-190 focused one.
+Also, simulation-based training has been identified as a significant learning experience, as discussed in Campos et al. (2020), where the authors provide a comprehensive review of simulation-based education in both online and face-to-face formats, also referring to several other relevant studies in this area.